photocol/photocol-server/README.md

 # photocol-server
-Java backend for the Photocol app
+Java backend for the photocol.Photocol app